Blaise202/Ashesi-JAVA-OOP-course/examrevision/Readme.md

     2. Variables inside interfaces are public static final
     3. Interfaces cannot have constructors
     4. One class can implement multiple interfaces

+# 4. Methods Overloading VS Overriding

+**Methods Overloading** means defining methods of the same name but different paramenter list or return type

+**Method Overriding** is when a subclass provides its own implementation for a method that is already in its superclass / To provide an new implementation for a method in the subclass